Robin of Sherwood: The Touchstones of Rhiannon

 Robin of Sherwood: The Touchstones of Rhiannon is a 1985 video game by Adventure International, created as a TV tie-in to the television series Robin of Sherwood.
 It was released on the ZX Spectrum computer.

-The game's graphics and animations were given consistent high praise, while its difficulty (due to extra-specificity required for the commands) was criticised.
+The game's graphics and animations were given consistent high praise, while its difficulty (due to extra-specificity required for the commands) was criticized.

 Plot

-The game opens with Robin Hood and his friends Will Scarlet and Much the miller's son locked inside Nottingham castle.
-Meanwhile, The Prophecies of Gildas have prophecised that a Hooded Man will come to Sherwood forest and do the bidding of Herne the Hunter, Lord of the Trees.
+The game opens with Robin Hood and his friends Will Scarlet and Much the Miller's Son locked inside Nottingham Castle.
+Meanwhile, The Prophecies of Gildas have prophecised that a Hooded Man will come to Sherwood Forest and do the bidding of Herne the Hunter, Lord of the Trees.
 Robin Hood must escape Nottingham Castle, meet with Herne, and retrieve the "Touchstones of Rhiannon", six magical talismans.

 Gameplay

 The game's interface sees a main image in the centre of the screen, a short description of the location, and a scrolling input located at the bottom.
 While the game has superlative graphics for the time, this resulted in a limited range of vocabulary that the game could accept.
 The mix of location graphics and text was a first for Adventure International.